emylfy/simplify11/README.md

 ### ⭐ Love this project?
 Show your support by giving it a star!

-#### ✨ If you have specific recommendations on how to improve or change this guide or any suggestions and wishes, you can write everything in [**Issues**](https://github.com/emylfy/simplify11/issues/).
+#### ✨ If you have specific recommendations on how to improve or change this project or any suggestions and wishes, you can write everything in [**Issues**](https://github.com/emylfy/simplify11/issues/).
 </div>